In this document

 --mirror flag, which

-can only be specified when creating a new client:
+can be specified only when creating a new client:

 $ mkdir -p /usr/local/aosp/mirror $ cd /usr/local/aosp/mirror $ repo init -u https://android.googlesource.com/mirror/manifest --mirror $ repo sync